Alluxio/alluxio/docs/en/ufs/Ozone.md

 ### Supported Ozone Versions

-Now, we tested ozone-0.5.0-beta work well with Alluxio.
+Currently, the only tested Ozone version with Alluxio is `0.5.0-beta`.